CALL FOR APPLICATIONS: 2021 ASIA FELLOWS

-We are pleased to announce a Call for Applications for early-career scholars who would like to participate in this year’s Asia Pacific Workshop.
-The virtual summer program will be conducted as series of weekly zoom sessions from mid-July through mid-August.
-The workshop will bring together up to 12 selected scholars to advance research related to local governance and decentralization across Asia.
-This program is part of a multi-year effort to support political science research among early-career scholars in East and Southeast Asia, and to strengthen research networks linking Asian scholars with their colleagues overseas.
+The virtual summer program was conducted as series of weekly zoom sessions from mid-July through mid-August.
+The workshop brought together 12 scholars to advance research related to local governance and decentralization across Asia.
+This program was part of a multi-year effort to support political science research among early-career scholars in East and Southeast Asia, and to strengthen research networks linking Asian scholars with their colleagues overseas.

-Leading the workshop will be Maria Ela Atienza (University of the Philippines, Diliman, Philippines), Allen Hicken (University of Michigan, USA), Yuko Kasuya (Keio University, Japan), and Sarah Shair-Rosenfield (University of Essex, UK).
-The workshop will consist of weekly sessions held over 5 weeks (from July 12 through August 13).
-Following their participation in the full program, alumni will receive 2 years’ membership to APSA and will be eligible to apply for small research grants.
+Maria Ela Atienza (University of the Philippines, Diliman, Philippines), Allen Hicken (University of Michigan, USA), Yuko Kasuya (Keio University, Japan), and Sarah Shair-Rosenfield (University of Essex, UK) led the workshop.
+The workshop consisted of weekly sessions held over 5 weeks (from July 12 through August 13).
+Following their participation in the full program, alumni received 2 years’ membership to APSA and are eligible to apply for small research grants.

-Focusing on East and Southeast Asia, this workshop will examine the heterogeneous experiences and outcomes associated with local governance and decentralization programs designed to devolve authority from central governments to subnational and local levels.
+Focusing on East and Southeast Asia, this workshop examined the heterogeneous experiences and outcomes associated with local governance and decentralization programs designed to devolve authority from central governments to subnational and local levels.
 As elsewhere around the world, experimentation with decentralization across Asia has produced mixed results; for each modest success story in one policy domain in one country, there is a counter-narrative of failure in another.
-Participants will explore key theories and puzzles in the study of local governance and decentralization, as well as their connections to and implications for wider inquiries concerning governance, public goods and service provision, identity politics, democratization and autocratization, and urban politics.
-Participants will utilize a range of methodological tools to analyze public behavior and opinion, mobilizing structures, state responses, and political outcomes before, during, and after the occurrence of popular protests.
+Participants explored key theories and puzzles in the study of local governance and decentralization, as well as their connections to and implications for wider inquiries concerning governance, public goods and service provision, identity politics, democratization and autocratization, and urban politics.
+Participants utilized a range of methodological tools to analyze public behavior and opinion, mobilizing structures, state responses, and political outcomes before, during, and after the occurrence of popular protests.
 Thematic emphases include:

 The Politics of Local Governance, Identity, and Representation